webscreens/screen-enumeration/EXPLAINER.md

 more important to give web developers the right tools to present their content across the set of connected displays.

-Operating systems and their window managers almost univerally offer the ability for users to connect multiple display devices and virtually arrange them in a 2D plane, extending the overall screen space, which is useful in many scenarios.
+Operating systems and their window managers almost universally offer the ability for users to connect multiple display devices and virtually arrange them in a 2D plane, extending the overall screen space, which is useful in many scenarios.